armory/documentation/_spinnaker_install_admin_guides/rate-limit.md

     AmazonSimpleWorkflow:
       defaults:
         rateLimit: 10.0   # default max req/second
-    AmazonSimpleWorkflow:
-      defaults:
-        rateLimit: 10.0   # default max req/second
-    AmazonSimpleWorkflowClientBuilder:
-      defaults:
-        rateLimit: 10.0   # default max req/second
     AmazonSimpleWorkflowClientBuilder:
       defaults:
         rateLimit: 10.0   # default max req/second
 ```

 Using these settings will help you avoid hitting the AWS rate limits.
 They can also help Spinnaker be more responsive since the cloud provider clients will not implement their back-off strategy to continue to query the infrastructure.

 ## Request Retry